 The government formerly made significant amounts of money available through local authorities to support childcare settings with start-up grants and sustainability funding.
 The aim was to increase the number of childcare places available.
 However with the squeezing of budgets within local government and a changing of priorities, the status of this funding is now unclear.
 Some local authorities still keep some money available for start-up grants, but the situation varies greatly around the country.
 Contact the Early Years and Childcare department at your local council to check whether they still offer any start-up funding for childcare settings.

 In May 2013 the Department of Culture, Media and Sport (DCMS) launched a start-up grant scheme for Ofsted-registered childcare businesses with the aim of getting more women back into the workforce.
-The scheme was planned to run for just one year initially, but was extended into 2016.
 Under the Childcare Business Grants Scheme, new out of school clubs could claim £1,000 in start-up costs if they were just setting up or had been trading for less than one year since Ofsted registration.
 You weren't eligible to claim a grant if you had already received a grant, if you were already running another childcare setting, or if it had been more than one year since you registered with Ofsted.

 This could include savings, equity or borrowing.
 External equity is money raised from selling shares in your business, in return for a proportion of the profits and a share of the future value.
 If borrowing to finance the business the debt is usually secured against assets of the business or is guaranteed by you or others.
 If the business is funded by borrowing, it needs to make enough money to cover both capital and interest repayments.